ioos/ioos-metadata/_docs/ioos-metadata-profile-v1-2.md

     * 3 = Suspect
     * 4 = Fail
 1. The variable should use the CF [Ancillary Data](http://cfconventions.org/Data/cf-conventions/cf-conventions-1.7/cf-conventions.html#ancillary-data) approach to indicate its association with the data variable.
 Specifically, it will:
-    1. Be referenced by the data variable using the attribute: **`ancillary_variables: 'quartod_aggregate_variable_name'`** (where 'quartod_aggregate_variable_name' can be any valid CF variable name)
+    1. Be referenced by the data variable using the attribute: **`ancillary_variables: 'qartod_aggregate_variable_name'`** (where 'qartod_aggregate_variable_name' can be any valid CF variable name)
     1. Include **`standard_name: status_flag`** as an attribute to indicate it represents a status/quality flag
     1. Include an attribute **`flag_method`** where the value of **`flag_method`** contains a string indicating the relevant QARTOD test name (in this case **`qartod_aggregate`**)
     1. Optionally include a **`references`** attribute that contains a URI to an online resource describing details of the QC test, including code and/or parameters used in calculating it.
-This is more relevant to individual QC test ancillary_variables that collectively make up the aggregate/rollup variable, however it may still be included here if desired
 1. The vocabulary used for the **`flag_method`** attribute is restricted and is as follows:
     * **`qartod_aggregate`**: the aggregate/rollup flag
     * **`qartod_spike`**: